journeadrien/Project/README.md

-# A third compain of disinformation ?
+# Did Russia win the 2016 US elections?

 # Abstract
-At a time where social media become more and more important in politics.
-Where it allows a direct connection between parties and citizens, or where it can be used by citizen as a driving force (for instance during the Arab Spring).
+Social media platforms have taken a great importance in our modern society.
+Social networks such as Facebook, Twitter or LinkedIn have become very powerful tools to spread a message.
+They allow a direct connection between parties or companies and citizens, and recent events such as the Arab Spring have shown they can be used as a driving force.
-However, in a media that no one control, limits may exist, thus we can ask our self: if it is always for the social good?
+However, in such media which favor free expression, the control is weak or inexistant and thus fake information can spread quickly, against the social good.
-In order to give an answer to this question, we chose the 3 Million Russian Troll Tweets.
-We will try to appraise Russia’s interference in the 2016 election.
-This dataset contains the tweets of a Russian agency which ran a sophisticated and coordinated campaign to sow disinformation and discord into American politics.
-First, we plan to analyze the method underlying this tweets, then the influence of the trolls on the election comparing to a voter survey.
+In order to see the impact social media can have on important social questions, we chose the 3 Million Russian Troll Tweets dataset.
+This dataset contains tweets from the IRA (Internet Research Agency), which is a Russian company specialized in online propaganda to serve Russian interests.
+They notably  ran a sophisticated and coordinated campaign to interfere in the 2016 US elections, supposedly to advocate against the democrat candidate Hillary Clinton.
+Our aim here is to to analyze Russia’s interference in these elections.
+We first plan to analyze the characteristics of these tweets and the underlying intentions of the trolls, following which we will see the possible impact of the trolls on the election using a voter survey.

 # Research questions
-- Was the character of tweets resentful?
+- What feelings are expressed by the tweets (mostly hatred)?
+- What techniques are used to influence the reader's opinion?
-- What were the most reccurent subjects?
+- What are the most reccurent subjects?
-- Was it really a campaign of disinformation? (was it related and at the same time as scandal or polemic)
+- Was it really a campaign of disinformation? (relation to political scandals or polemics)
-- Did this campaign really influence the election? (in comparaison of a voter survey)
+- Is there a correlation between this campaign and the voting intentions, and more generally an impact on the elections? (use of a voter survey)

 # Dataset
 - 3 Million Russian Troll Tweets
-- Events of politic polemic or scandal.
+- Events of political scandals or polemics
-- Voter survey between 2014 to 2016
+- Voter survey from 2014 to 2016

 # A list of internal milestones up until project milestone 2

-### Until the 16th of November (Data Acquisition , Data Preparation and Cleaning)
+### Up to the 16th of November (Data Acquisition , Data Preparation and Cleaning)

-- Exploratory analysis of the 3 Million Russian Troll Tweets.
+- Exploratory analysis of the 3 Million Russian Troll tweets
-- Find a voter survey with different categories (age, sexe, etc..).
+- Find a voter survey with different categories (age, sexe, etc.)
-- Find the main events of the election.
+- Find the main politics-related events during the election
-- Clean the tweets dataset (delete unwanted character, take into account link inside the tweets, etc ...)
+- Clean the tweets dataset (delete unwanted characters, take into account link inside the tweets, etc.)

-### Until the 25th of November (Data interpretation)
+### Up to the 25th of November (Data interpretation)

-- Analyze the resentful character of tweets with respect to categories (right troll, left troll, etc ...).
+- Analyze the character (aggressive, disappointed, doubtful, misinformative?) of tweets with respect to categories (right troll, left troll, etc.)
-- Analyze the timing of the tweets, if links to a particular events in order to disimform.
+- Analyze the timing of the tweets, if links to a particular events in order to disimform
-- Try to find some correlations between tweets and a voter survey.
+- Try to find some correlations between tweets and a voter survey

 # Questions for TAa
-Should we rather focus on one particular subject ?
+Should we rather focus on one particular subject?